WillukuC/Mysterra/A - PCs/Xarrias Owens/Xarrias Owens.md

 Halfling boy who would hunt and spar regularly with Xarrias
 ## Jasmine
 Elven priestess of the [[Church of Chauntea]].
+## Church of Helm
+Xarrias currently has 2 unused favors garnered from the church during religious service
 # Planned Plot Points
 ## As above, so below
 ## Session 0: Armanite Carnage